 FDA approved first gene therapies to treat patients with sickle cell disease

-Additionally, one of these therapies, Casgevy, is the first FDA-approved treatment to utilize a type of novel genome editing technology, signaling an innovative advancement in the field of gene therapy.
+Additionally, one of these therapies, Casgevy, was the first FDA-approved treatment to utilize a type of novel genome editing technology, signaling an innovative advancement in the field of gene therapy.

 Tags: